PeterCamilleri/CX16/vm/sweet_16.md

 non-register opcodes: $0D, $0E, and $0F are reserved for this purpose.
 This port of the Sweet-16 adds the following:

-### JUMP
+### JUMP -- Jump to a new location

 This is not actually a new operation code.
-It is the old SET instruction with a twist.
+It's just the old SET instruction with a twist.
 The thing is, the old implementation of SET did not work if the destination register was R15.
 To save a few bytes, the interpreter messed itself in that case.
 In order to emulate a jump instruction the required incantation was: